leewc/leewc.github.io/_posts/articles/2015-08-02-making-past-git-commits.md

 ---
 title : Making Git Commits in the Past
-excerpt: Go back in time to make or edit commit.
+# excerpt Go back in time to make or edit commit.
 date: 2015-08-02 21:51
 tags: [tutorial, git]
 ---